logixian/logixian/README.md

 ### Hi there 👋

-- 🔭 I’m currently exploring the Ethereum Virtual Machine
+- 🔭 I’m currently exploring the Ethereum protocol
-- 🌱 I'm learning how dapps, smart contracts work
+- 🌱 I'm learning how to analyze on-chain data
 - 👀 I’m interested in Proof of Stake, ZK-Rollups
 - 💬 Ask me about (past experience): applied machine learning, product data science
 - 💞️ I’m looking to collaborate on opensource ethereum projects